 For completion by the individual (named in Part one): Have you ever been known to any Children's Services department as being a risk or potential risk to children?
-YES / NO (if Yes, please provide further information below): Have you been the subject of any disciplinary investigation VEC / NO Have you been the subject of any disciplinary investigation and/or sanction by any organisation due to concerns about your behaviour towards children?
-YES / NO (if Yes, please provide further information) Confirmation of Declaration (tick box below) I agree that the information provided here may be processed in connection with recruitment purposes and I understand that an offer of employment may be withdrawn or dismissal may result if information is not disclosed by me and subsequently come to the organisation's attention.
+YES / NO (if Yes, please provide further information below): NEO ( NO Have you been the subject of any disciplinary investigation and/or sanction by any organisation due to concerns about YES / NO your behaviour towards children? (if Yes, please provide further information) Confirmation of Declaration (tick box below) I agree that the information provided here may be processed in connection with recruitment purposes and I understand that an offer of employment may be withdrawn or dismissal may result if information is not disclosed by me and subsequently come to the organisation's attention.
 In accordance with the organisation's procedures if required I agree to provide a valid DBS certificate and consent to the organisation clarifying any information provided on the disclosure with the agencies providing it.
-I agree to inform the organisation within 24 hours if I am subsequently investigated by any agency or organisation in relation to concerns about my behaviour towards children or young people.
+I agree to inform the organisation within 24 hours if I a investigated by any agency or organisation in relation t behaviour towards children or young people. • •

-check and information supplied by third parties may be supplied by the organisation to other persons or organisations in circumstances where this is considered necessary to safeguard other children.
+I understand that the information contained on this form, the results of the DBS check and information supplied by third parties may be supplied by the organisation to other persons or organisations in circumstances where this is considered necessary to safeguard other children.

+Cia ·

-Sig Signature:
+Signature:

 Print name:

 Date:

-Club Welfare Officer:
+Clu b Welfare Officer :

 I have seen and checked the above responses, if any of the boxes above are ticked YES, I have referred this form to England Golf Governance Department for a risk assessment and advice.

 Sig ned: date: